appcanary/appcanary.rb/README.md

 end
 ```

-Using the traditional Rails idiom.
-The gem may then be used without
-instantiating a client, like this:
+The gem may then be used without instantiating a client, like this:

 ```ruby
 if Appcanary::Client.vulnerable? :critical